willhunt914/CAD/README.md

 This is the final swing arm, it includes multiple extrudes.

 ### Reflection
 The problem I had with this asignment was that the constraits were conflicted.
 I fixed this problem by drawing the rough sketch without any dimensions or constrains and then doing them at the end.
-I would recoment using construction lines to keep the main lines symmetrical and parallel when they need to be.
+I would recommend using construction lines to keep the main lines symmetrical and parallel when they need to be.

 [Spinner onshape ](https://cvilleschools.onshape.com/documents/599bcf8a3c0dbc000fd876a4/w/1f5119145eb5bfcb4441b8e6/e/ddc179716c59c8562e0c77ec?renderMode=0&uiState=6358756cba9e30446fa337f9)